Error Handling

 For example, the above example can be written so any

-error that isn’t a VendingMachineError
+error that isn’t a VendingMachineError is instead

 caught by the calling function: